AnyBlok/anyblok_wms_base/doc/core_concepts.rst

           <anyblok_wms_base.bloks.wms_core.operation.departure.Departure>`
           for more details.

-Departure represent Goods physically leaving the system.
+Departure represent goods physically leaving the system.

 Like Arrivals, don't mean to encompass all "removals" of Goods, but only that leave the facilities represented in the system.
 They would typically be grouped in a concept of Outgoing Shipment, but that is left to applications.

-Departures are irreversible.
+Departures are irreversible in the sense of :ref:`op_cancel_revert_obliviate`.

 .. _op_move: